Darkfire0576/Darkus/SilentAim.md

 layout: page
 permalink: /SilentAim
 ---
 # Warning: This page is a little outdated, information may not be extremely reliable.
+[DISCONTINUED]

 ### Hexus silent-aim